ybr/ftl.js/README.md

 # ftl

-Another template library, which pretends to be simple thanks to functions.
+Another JS template library, which pretends to be simple thanks to functions.

 Too simple usage ([more realistic use cases](#usages-and-explanations)) :
 ```javascript